 You could get your unemployment benefits denied in Hawaii because of any of the following disqualifications:

-Getting Hawaii Unemployment Compensation Benefits Denied After Being Accepted Into the Program
+Learn About Getting a Hawaii Unemployment Compensation Denial After Being Accepted Into the Program

 In addition to having unemployment benefits denied due to an initial disqualification, beneficiaries can be denied even after they receive unemployment compensation in Hawaii.
 For instance, you will have your plea for continued unemployment compensation benefits denied if you choose not to actively seek work, if you refuse to accept a job offer for which you are reasonably suited, or if you are simply unable to work.